SaidBySolo/ameilisearch/README.md

         { 'id': 6, 'title': 'Philadelphia', 'genres': ['Drama'] },
     ]

+    async with ameilisearch.Client("http://127.0.0.1:7700", 'masterKey') as client:
+        async with client.index("movies") as index:
             # If the index 'movies' does not exist, MeiliSearch creates it when you first add the documents.
-    async with index as index:
-        index.add_documents(documents) # => { "updateId": 0 }
+            await index.add_documents(documents) # => { "updateId": 0 }

 asyncio.get_event_loop().run_until_complete(main())